MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

   - enduser
 ---

-# Customer Insights - Journeys integration with Microsoft Fabric
+# Customer Insights - Journeys integration with Microsoft Fabric overview

 > [!IMPORTANT]
 > To avoid service disruptions, preview users of the integration with Microsoft Fabric  must follow the [Transition to general availability guidance](fabric-integration.md#transition-to-general-availability).